Home Page of Travelogues

 The tea was wonderful.
 We sat outside and talked for two hours about dance, art, children and grandchildren, San Francisco, New York, our schooling and our upbringing, Kinvara and the wonderful weather we were enjoying in the sun.
 Liadain is a beautiful woman, about our age, with gray blue eyes and a feeling of soft strength about her.
 She looked like an actress.
 She took us inside her place to show us the work that her late husband, Gordon Cook, made for her and the world.

 Afterwards, we took a stroll down to Connolly's for a pint and some brandy where we got to sit in front of a turf fire.
-It burned quietly, warmly and without out smoke.
+It burned quietly, warmly and without any smoke.
 We were told that it was Tommy's Turf, from the farm of the young bartender's family.
 We met a school teacher from Boston -- not Boston, Mass but Boston, Ireland, a small community, in the Burren, where we had actually been a few days earlier when we stopped to look at the map and get ourselves less lost.
 It was very small and when I asked her what the population was, she responded, "It's declining".
 She explained that the young ones that would be the mothers and fathers of a new generation on the land are leaving for London or Australia.

 Pub

 She was a very pretty blonde woman with her hair up in a very elegant fashion.
 She was nursing a cold with what looked like to be a brandy.
 That is how we met, she came over to warm herself by the fire.
 After a short beer, Dawn thought she might like one also and put me in charge of getting it.
 So, I walked up to the bar and asked her what she was drinking.
 She put her hand over her drink and said, "Not for me".
 She thought I was trying to buy her a drink!
-Her husband is sitting
+Her husband is sitting Dinner by Candlelight next to her, her daughter is reading in the next seat and I am asking her what's she having in the most casual way.
+It took us a little time to sort things out but I did find out without being punched in the nose and returned safely to Dawn's side with her brandy and my second Guinness.

 Dinner was a collection of things to empty our refrigerator, eaten by candlelight.